linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Differential Equations.md

+---
+title: "Differential Equations"
+parent_directory: III.
+Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling
+formatted: 2025-12-21 11:15:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - differential equations
+  - financial modeling
+  - mathematical functions
+  - ordinary derivatives
+secondary_tags:
+  - partial derivatives
+  - ordinary differential equations
+  - partial differential equations
+  - stochastic differential equations
+  - numerical solutions
+  - nonlinear dynamics
+  - laplace transforms
+  - finite difference methods
+cssclasses: academia
+---

 # Differential Equations

-SERGIO M. FOCARDI, PhD
+**SERGIO M. FOCARDI, PhD**

-Partner, The Intertek Group
+**Partner, The Intertek Group**

-FRANK J. FABOZZI, PhD, CFA, CPA
+**FRANK J. FABOZZI, PhD, CFA, CPA**

-Professor of Finance, EDHEC Business School
+**Professor of Finance, EDHEC Business School**

-Abstract: In financial modeling, the goal is to be able to represent the problem at hand as a mathematical function.
+**Abstract:** In financial modeling, the goal is to be able to represent the problem at hand as a mathematical function.
 In a mathematical function, the dependent variable depends on one or more variables that are referred to as independent variables.
 In standard calculus, there are two basic operations with mathematical functions: differentiation and integration.
 The differentiation operation leads to derivatives.
 When a mathematical function has only one independent variable, then the derivative is referred to as an ordinary derivative.
 Typically in financial applications, the independent variable is time.
 The derivative of a mathematical function that has more than one independent variable (one of which is typically time) is called a partial derivative.
 A differential equation is an equation that contains derivatives.
 When it contains only an ordinary derivative, it is referred to as an ordinary differential equation; when the differential equation contains partial derivatives, the differential equation is called a partial differential equation.

 In nontechnical terms, differential equations are equations that express a relationship between a function and one or more derivatives (or differentials) of that function.
 The highest order of derivatives included in a differential equation is referred to as its order.
 In financial modeling, differential equations are used to specify the laws governing the evolution of price distributions, deriving solutions to simple and complex options, and estimating term structure models.
 In most applications in finance, only first- and second-order differential equations are found.

 Differential equations are classified as ordinary differential equations and partial differential equations depending on the type of derivatives included in the differential equation.
 When there is only an ordinary derivative (i.e., a derivative of a mathematical function with only one independent variable), the differential equation is called an ordinary differential equation.
 For differential equations where there are partial derivatives (i.e., a derivative of a mathematical function with more than one independent variable), then the differential equation is called a partial differential equation.
 Typically in differential equations, one of the independent variables is time.
-A differential equation may have a derivative of a mathematical function where one or more of the independent variables is a random variable or a
+A differential equation may have a derivative of a mathematical function where one or more of the independent variables is a random variable or a stochastic process.

-stochastic process.
 In such instances, the differential equation is referred to as a stochastic differential equation.

 The solutions to a differential equation or system of differential equations can be as simple as explicit formulas.
 When an explicit formula is not possible to obtain, various numerical methods can be used to approximate a solution.
 Even in the absence of an exact solution, properties of solutions of a differential equation can be determined.
 A large number of properties of differential equations have been established over the last three centuries.
 This entry provides only a brief introduction to the concept of differential equations and their properties, limiting our discussion to the principal concepts.
 We do not cover stochastic differential equations.